toeverything/blocksuite/packages/docs/render-blocks.md

 By default, we provide a [lit](https://lit.dev/) renderer called `@blocksuite/lit`.
 But it's still possible to use other UI frameworks.
-I'll introduce later about how to write a custom renderer in [custom renderer](/#WIP).
+We'll introduce later about how to write a custom renderer in [custom renderer](/#WIP).

 ## Lit Block View